Learn how to hem knit fabric three different ways and which one is my favorite. Each works for different fabric for the perfect hem.

 I didn’t know anything about different kinds of knits and how to work with them.
 I just used them all and treated them all the same.
 Some of my projects turned out great, and some did know.

 I never had a problem hemming with a twin needle when I sewed swimsuit knits, but early on I realized it was really hard to get a nice flat, stretchy hem when I used a twin needle.
-Of the many ways to hem knits I’ll show you three and don’t forget to check out how to use a twin needle.
+Of the many ways to hem knit fabric I’ll show you three that I use.

 This post was created in partnership with Thermoweb.
 All opinions are my own.
 There are affiliate links in this post.